 - Penn Law Alumni Club of Indiana (Founding Member)

-- North Willow Club Inc. (Board of Directors - homeowners' association)
+- North Willow Club Inc. (Board of Directors)

 - American Bar Association